Shanu-Kumawat/navix/README.md

 ---

+## 🖥️ Wayland / Hyprland Support

+Navix includes built-in support for high-DPI rendering on Wayland compositors like Hyprland.
+The application automatically detects and handles fractional scaling without any additional configuration needed.

+---

 ## 🤝 Contributing
 Pull requests, bug reports, and feature suggestions are welcome!
 Please open an issue or submit a PR.